The Earl of IveaghPresident

 Since becoming Membership Secretary, Margaret has corresponded with many interesting people and this has enhanced her interest and knowledge of the St Helena community.

-Ian was first introduced to the subject of St Helena in the early 1950s when visiting the South London home of his elderly grandfather, TR Bruce (island Postmaster for 30 years), who would regale the family with his many stories about the island.
+Ian is no longer a Committee member but is acting as Website Manager until a replacement can be found.
+He was first introduced to the subject of St Helena in the early 1950s when visiting the South London home of his elderly grandfather, TR Bruce (island Postmaster for 30 years), who would regale the family with his many stories about the island.
 The seeds of a long interest about the island were therefore planted at an early age.

 Ian's family left St Helena in the 1920s-30s, his father and grandfather hoping above most other things to return one day.
 Circumstances got in the way of that ever being fulfilled.

 He has undertaken extensive research into the history of the island.
 Initially, this was genealogical but latterly investigations have been broader, largely motivated by the realisation that a significant part of St Helena’s published history is wrong.
-He first joined the Executive Committee in 2009 and served as Membership Secretary and Website Manager but was forced to resign in 2013 because of health issues.
-Happily, these have been resolved, enabling him to return in 2018 on a medium-term basis with the specific task of developing a new website featuring the new St Helena Ancestors database
+He first joined the Executive Committee in 2009 and served as Membership Secretary and Website Manager but was forced to resign in 2013.
+He returned to the Committee in 2018 to set up the new website.
+Having achieved this, he left again in February 2020.

 Edward Baldwin, MBECommittee Member